nepfaff/iiwa_setup/README.md

 #### "Voltage of intermediate circuit too low" error

 One of the fuses is blown.
 You need to open the control box and replace them.
+In most cases, it is sufficient to replace the 5A fuse.

 The two fuses are:
 - 5A/80V Automotive Fuse ([buying link](https://www.newark.com/multicomp-pro/mp008147/fuse-automotive-5a-80vdc-rohs/dp/69AJ0523))